tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 ### Iterator Seek Operations

 TidesDB provides seek operations that allow you to position an iterator at a specific key or key range without scanning from the beginning.
-If you have the SBHA( Sorted Binary Hash Array) enabled for the column family these types of seek operations will be faster.
+If you have block indexes (`enable_block_indexes = 1`) enabled for the column family, these seek operations will be faster as they use succinct trie indexes to locate blocks directly.

 #### Seek to Specific Key

-**`tidesdb_iter_seek(iter, key, key_size)`** Positions iterator at the first key >= target key
+**`tidesdb_iter_seek(iter, key, key_size)`** · Positions iterator at the first key >= target key

 ```c
 tidesdb_txn_t *txn = NULL;